ROAS Calculation: The Ultimate Guide to Return On Ad Spend

 And if you’re investing your money into scaling your business, ROAS is a critical key performance indicator (KPI) you need to know.

-The obvious thing here is that you don’t want to spend money on anything in business and not get a return of some kind.
+The obvious thing here is that you don’t want to spend money on anything in business without getting a return.

 Basically, it boils down to this: Failing to plan is planning to fail!